gu-fan/riv.vim/doc/riv_quickstart.rst

 Project
 -------
-Keep your documents in a project
+Put your documents in a project

 **Open main project's index file**